 Download and print this board game and give one to each pair of students.
-Students will then take turns in placing their eraser at the bottom of the board game and flicking it with their finger.
+Students will then take turns placing their eraser at the bottom of the board game and flicking it with their fingers.

 Board games are a great way to increase student talking time.
 For more present progressive tense board games, click here.

 Thanks for reading.
 I hope you found some good game ideas to teach the present progressive/continuous tense.
 Before you go, check out our FREE Present Continuous Worksheets, which you can download and use in class today.